Europe bank payouts capped as capital bar keeps rising

-LONDON Shareholders' expectations for bank dividends have declined after lenders ramped up capital levels in the third quarter, spooked by a mega fine against JP Morgan (JPM.N) and spiralling regulatory demands.
+LONDON, Nov 21 Shareholders' expectations for bank dividends have declined after lenders ramped up capital levels in the third quarter, spooked by a mega fine against JP Morgan and spiralling regulatory demands.

-Major banks including Credit Suisse CSGN.VX, UBS UBSN.VX and Deutsche Bank (DBKGn.DE) either specifically set aside more for litigation costs or rebuilt capital at one of the fastest rates since the financial crisis in the last quarter, cutting the payout pool for yield-hungry investors.
+Major banks including Credit Suisse, UBS and Deutsche Bank either specifically set aside more for litigation costs or rebuilt capital at one of the fastest rates since the financial crisis in the last quarter, cutting the payout pool for yield-hungry investors.

 Banks are keen to lift their dividends after cuts following the financial crisis, but a big jump in payouts may now be delayed until 2015 from a previously-hoped-for 2014.